Youth Group (9th-12th)

-Upon graduating from Hampshire in 2018, Cauli worked as a camp counselor for Farm & Wilderness, which led them to the realization that they wanted to pursue youth work as a vocational calling.
-Since then, Cauli has worked with youth in a variety of settings, and currently works as a music instructor at North Star: Self-Directed Learning for Teens in addition to this role.
-Cauli is thrilled to be the first youth & young adult coordinator to get to work with youth at both the Unitarian Society of Northampton & Florence and the Unitarian Society of Amherst.
+Upon graduating from Hampshire in 2018, Collee worked as a camp counselor for Farm & Wilderness, which led them to the realization that they wanted to pursue youth work as a vocational calling.
+Since then, Collee has worked with youth in a variety of settings, and currently works as a music instructor at North Star: Self-Directed Learning for Teens in addition to this role.
+Collee is thrilled to be the first youth & young adult coordinator to get to work with youth at both the Unitarian Society of Northampton & Florence and the Unitarian Society of Amherst.
 Having lived in both of the communities that these congregations represent, they are very excited to see the kind of chemistry and cross-valley connections that form between both groups of youth over the course of the year.

-Cauli grew up in a musical family, and is the oldest of three siblings.
+Collee grew up in a musical family, and is the oldest of three siblings.
 They started out on violin/fiddle at an early age and later picked up bass, guitar, piano, and ukulele.
 Music has been a big part of their spirituality and identity over the course of their life and they hope to share this passion with youth in both congregations.
-Cauli currently resides in Florence with four humans, four chickens, two turtles, two tortoises, a cat, and a dog.
+Collee currently resides in Florence with four humans, four chickens, two turtles, two tortoises, a cat, and a dog.

 For more information please contact email@example.com